IsItDataOrData/Python-Projects/README.md

-#CSVReaderpractice.py: The program builds a GUI for the user to select the CSV file they would like to gather info from.
+#CSVReaderpractice.py:The program builds a GUI for the user to select the CSV file they would like to gather info from.
 It then prints out
                       the result in 3 different formats providing more specific information about the CSV file.
 The result of each value set is also saved to individual text files.
 I created this program to demonstrate my ability to take the information from certain files (such as log files) and extrapolate specific information and saves it to a file.
 I've attached a CSV file